zzonyo/trust-docs-test/source/index.html.md

 Both order_id and client_order_id can be used for order withdrawl，one of them needed at one time，if both of them are set，the default will be order id。

+The return data from Cancel An Order Interface only means that order cancelation designation is executed successfully.
+To check cancelation result, please check your order status at Get Information Of An Order interface.

 > Response: result of multiple order withdrawls (successful withdrew order ID, failed withdrew order ID)

 ```json